 There are two excellent reasons for studying History.
-First, it's absolutely fascinating!
+First, it offers a fascinating insight into our past!
 Second, we come to understand the issues and happenings in our world today.
-Feel both outraged and inspired by leaders and events that have arisen to set others 'free'.
+Explore your inquisitive side and feel outraged and inspired by events and people who changed the world.